ericlenio/escreen/README.md

 Any time escreen uploads a file to a remote server, it will cache it under `/tmp/esh`.
-Each cached file is AES256 encrypted with a password derived from a combination of your personal password (`MY_PASSWORD`) and a SHA1 hash of the file.
+Each cached file is AES256 encrypted with a password derived from a combination of your personal password (`MY_PASSWORD`) and a SHA256 hash of the file.
 The next time you ssh to the same system, escreen attempts to use the cached version first, automatically supplying the password to decrypt it on the remote end. escreen will automatically re-upload and re-cache the file if either of the following are true:

 * the cached file is deleted
-* the password supplied by escreen fails to decrypt the file for any reason
+* the password supplied by escreen fails to decrypt the file

 The latter is typically indicative that the original profile file was changed: since the password depends on the hash of the file, changing the original file